suffolklibraries/lgc/content/collections/events/our-day-out.md

     content:
       -
         type: text
-        text: 'Those sessions will be running every second and fourth Friday of the month unless otherwise stated.'
+        text: 'These sessions will be running every second and fourth Friday of the month, unless otherwise stated.'
   -
     type: heading
     attrs: